 We have significant license and contingent milestone and royalty liabilities.
 We estimate the likelihood of paying these contingent liabilities periodically based on the progress of our clinical trials, regulatory approval status, and status of commercialization.
 We are also party to various legal proceedings.
 We recognize accruals for such proceedings to the extent a loss is determined to be both probable and reasonably estimable.
-The best estimate of a loss within a possible range is accrued; however, if no estimate in the range is more probable than another, then the minimum amount in the range is accrued.
-If it is determined that a material loss is not probable but reasonably possible it is disclosed, and if the loss or range of loss can be estimated, the possible loss is also disclosed.
+The best estimate of a loss within a possible range is accrued, however, if no estimate in the range is more probable than another, then the minimum amount in the range is accrued.
+If it is determined that a material loss is not probable but reasonably possible is disclosed, and if the loss or range of loss can be estimated, the possible loss is also disclosed.
 It is not possible to determine the ultimate outcome of these proceedings, including the defense and other litigation-related costs and expenses that may be incurred by the Company, as the outcomes of legal proceedings are inherently uncertain, and the outcomes could differ significantly from recognized accruals.
-Therefore, it is possible that the ultimate outcome of any proceeding, if in excess of a recognized accrual, or if an accrual had not been made, could be material to the Company's consolidated financial statements.
-We periodically reassess these matters when additional information becomes available and adjust our estimates and assumptions when facts and circumstances indicate the need for any changes.
-Refer to Note 10, Commitments and Contingencies in the consolidated financial statements included in this prospectus for additional information
+Therefore, it is possible that the ultimate outcome of any proceeding, if in excess of a recognized accrual, or if an accrual had not been made, could be material to the Company's consolidated uncertainty from recognized accruals.
+Therefore, it is possible that the ultimate outcome of any proceeding, if in excess of a recognized accrual, or if an accrual had not been made, could be material to the Company's consolidated uncertainty reassess these matters when additional information becomes available and adjust our estimates and assumptions when facts and circumstances indicate the need for any changes.
+Refer to Note 10, Commitments and Contingencies in the audited financial statements in this prospectus for additional information becomes available and adjust our estimates and assumptions when facts and circumstances indicate the need for any changes.
+Refer to Note 10, Commitments and Contingencies in the audited finan